scottyeager/info_foundation/src/src.md

 ## New To ThreeFold?

-Check out this video on how it all started and what we have accomplished already.
+Take a look at [this intro page](longstoryshort.md).
+Or check out this video on how it all started and what we have accomplished already.

 <iframe width="750" height="421" src="https://www.youtube.com/embed/AAV4yYZ_P3k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 If you have any questions please join the discussions about ThreeFold on our [Forum](https://forum.threefold.io/).

-ThreeFold also has created a decentralized social media platform called [FreeFlowPages](https://www.freeflowpages.com) you are invited to create your profile there and follow our and other groups.
+ThreeFold also has created a decentralized social media platform called [FreeFlowPages](https://www.freeflowpages.com) as an example use case on top of the ThreeFold Grid.
+You are invited to create your profile there and join in!

 ## More Online Resources